python/typeshed/CONTRIBUTING.md

 please refer to this [documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-Some tests require extra setup steps to install the required dependencies.
+Note that some tests require extra setup steps to install the required dependencies.

 ### Linux/Mac OS